WCMT Fellowship 2016 research: innovation in participation in public urban green space.

 “More things than humans are happening in parks.
 A park is a cultural entity but also has the natural and ecological: nature and culture converge – it’s a dance between them.
 A park is a constructed, contained and restricted place, maintained by people through aesthetic choices.
 Nature is becoming more and more restricted – freeways, fences and boundaries are restricting animal interactions.”

-The Bird Project was a chance to actively explore some human – nature relationships over 2 years.
+The Department of Bird Safety was a chance to actively explore some human – nature relationships over 2 years.

 Jesse was interested in using art to motivate public policy.
 Becoming members of and working with the Vancouver Bird Advisory Committee, the artists wanted to address the problem of birds hitting windows and colliding with glass – the very real issue of the amount of resident and migrating birds dying as a result of the volume of glass in the city.

 Vancouver is perhaps exceptional in having developed its own Bird Strategy introduced and approved by the City Council early in 2015, aiming to be a world leader in supporting a rich and diverse group of native birds by 2020.
 The Vancouver Bird Advisory Committee is an ad hoc organisation made up of a group of individuals and community groups interested in birds.
 They also run Vancouver Bird Week, an annual celebration of native birds that reside or visit the city.